 The next day at morning workout, everything is as usual, except Scott isn’t there.
 I’m relieved.
 When I walk onto the deck in the afternoon, everyone stops talking.
 I see Scott, sitting in a stretching group.
 I decide, “Let him do the apologizing.”

 I sit next to Lydia.
 Everyone is watching us.

 “Am I the new celebrity around here?”

 “I don’t think celebrity is the right word,” she mumbles.

 “Are you going to take Scott’s side in this?”

 “I need you to tell me something, so I don’t feel weird.”

 “Look.
 I hurt Scott’s feelings by beating him yesterday.
 I used a tactic that took advantage of our training together so much last summer.
 But it’s not right to tell a bunch of lies about me.
 If you believe him, then I’m wrong thinking we’re friends.”

 “But that’s it, Tim.
 We’re friends, just friends.
 You know I like you.
 Why haven’t you wanted to be my boyfriend?”

 Her unanswered question was glaring me in the face.

 I stood up.
 “Come on.
 We need to talk without everyone staring.”

 We leave the pool area, sitting on the grass.
-I take her hand which was our thing.
+I take her hand which is our thing.

 “I don’t feel I’ve done anything wrong, Lydia.
 I really like you as a friend and I want you as a girlfriend.
 I haven’t pushed because it’s what feels right.
 Now tell me what’s being said.”

-“Scott says you showed him your log and told him you had sex with your cousin.
+“Scott says you showed him your log and told him you had sex with your male cousin.
 He’s worried about Stu, so he told his mom.
 They confronted you last night, and you denied everything.
 You’re banned from their family.”